-On October 25, 2011, we acquired the Daniels Group, a leading marketer and manufacturer of natural chilled foods in the United Kingdom, for an initial payment of approximately \$230 million in cash, net of a preliminary working capital adjustment, and up to £13 million (approximately \$21 million at the transaction date exchange rate) of contingent consideration based upon the achievement of specified operating results during the next two years.
+On October 25, 2011, we acquired the Daniels Group ("Daniels"), a leading marketer and manufacturer of natural chilled foods in the United Kingdom, for \$233.8 million in cash, net, and up to £13 million (approximately \$20.5 million at the transaction date exchange rate) of contingent consideration based upon the achievement of specified operating results during the twelve month periods ended March 31, 2012 and March 31, 2013.
 Daniels' product offerings cover five categories and include three leading brands, The New Covent Garden Soup Co., the Johnson's Juice Co. and Farmhouse Fare hot-eating desserts.
 Daniels also offers fresh prepared fruit products and chilled ready meals.
 Daniels' products are sold at all major supermarkets and select foodservice outlets throughout the United Kingdom.
 We believe the acquisition of Daniels will extend our presence into one of the fastest-growing healthy food segments in the United Kingdom and provide a platform for the growth of our combined operation.
 We also believe the acquisition will provide us with the scale in our international operations to allow us to introduce some of our existing global brands in the marketplace in a more meaningful way.
 The operating results of Daniels will be included in our consolidated financial statements from the date of acquisition.

-We expect global macroeconomic and market conditions to remain highly challenging.
+We expect the economic environment to remain challenging.
 Our sales and profits have continued to increase during a difficult period.
 We continue to monitor the economic and political environment and anticipate that high unemployment and uncertainty may affect consumer confidence, behavior and spending.
-We have experienced sharp increases in select input costs, and we expect that higher input costs will continue to affect future periods.
+We expect that we will continue to support the increased consumer consumption we have experienced in the United States over the last two years with expanded distribution, efficient use of promotional allowances and the introduction of innovative new products.
+We have experienced increases in select input costs, and we expect that higher input costs will continue to affect future periods.
 We strive to mitigate the impact of these challenging conditions and input cost increases with improvements in operating efficiencies, cost savings initiatives and price increases to our customers.